industrial-edge/jupyter-notebook-with-gpu/README.md

 ### Enabling GPU Access

-To enable GPU acceleration, we need to provide GPU access to the `tensorflow-jupyter-demo-app` service by means of Industrial Edge's [Resource Manager](https://docs.eu1.edge.siemens.cloud/develop_an_application/developer_guide/resource_manager/06_index.html).
+To enable GPU acceleration, we need to provide GPU access to the `jupyter-notebook-with-gpu` service by means of Industrial Edge's [Resource Manager](https://docs.eu1.edge.siemens.cloud/develop_an_application/developer_guide/resource_manager/06_index.html).
 This is accomplished with an `x-resources:limits` entry under the service.
 Specifying `nvidia.com/gpu: 1` will claim one Nvidia GPU for exclusive use by this container.
 Generally, one can claim an arbitrary number of resources.